Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 4

 If there was a year for Big East teams to slow down Villanova, last season was the one -- and the Wildcats still won an outright Big East regular-season title.
-And now the Wildcats are losing seniors Phil Booth and Eric Paschall, but should be better.
-Five-star prospects Bryan Antoine and Jeremiah Robinson-Earl could start right away, although Antoine suffered a shoulder injury that could impact the start to his college career.
-But Jay Wright has plenty of pieces, with three returning starters in Collin Gillespie, Jermaine Samuels and Saddiq Bey, and expected improvement from Cole Swider and Dhamir Cosby-Roundtree.
+And now the Wildcats are losing seniors Phil Booth and Eric Paschall but should be better.
+Five-star prospects Bryan Antoine and Jeremiah Robinson-Earl could start right away, although Antoine suffered a shoulder injury that could affect the start to his college career.
+But Jay Wright has plenty of pieces, with three returning starters in Collin Gillespie, Jermaine Samuels and Saddiq Bey plus expected improvement from Cole Swider and Dhamir Cosby-Roundtree.

 9. Maryland Terrapins